E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 - Telnet and SSH both provide remote CLI access
 - Cisco IOS uses VTY lines for remote terminal sessions
-- `line vty 0 15` selects the VTY lines for configuration
 - `login local` tells the VTY lines to authenticate against the local username database
-- Telnet was already permitted by the default VTY transport settings in this lab
+- Telnet was already accepted by the initial VTY transport settings in this lab
-- `transport input telnet` was therefore not required for the initial Telnet test
 - SSH requires additional configuration before it can be used
-- A hostname and domain name are required before RSA keys can be generated
+- A hostname and domain name are used before generating the RSA keys in this lab
-- RSA keys provide the cryptographic information used by SSH
+- RSA keys are required for the SSH server
-- SSH version 2 requires an appropriate RSA key size
+- SSH version 2 requires an RSA key of at least 768 bits
+- The RSA key can be generated before explicitly selecting SSH version 2
-- The local username and password authenticate the remote user
+- The local account controls remote login authentication
-- The local account does not automatically provide Privileged EXEC access
+- The enable secret separately protects Privileged EXEC access
-- `enable secret` controls access from User EXEC mode to Privileged EXEC mode
-- SSH uses the same VTY lines and local authentication already configured earlier
-- The VTY lines only need to be entered again when their configuration is being changed
-- `transport input ssh` restricts remote access to SSH and blocks Telnet
+- `transport input ssh` restricts the VTY lines to SSH and blocks Telnet
+- A VTY ACL can restrict remote management without blocking normal network connectivity
+- `access-class` applies an ACL directly to VTY access rather than to a routed interface
-- ACLs and VTY transport restrictions solve different problems
+- Protocol restrictions and source restrictions solve different problems
-- A device can remain reachable by IP while rejecting Telnet
+- An authorized source can still be rejected if authentication fails
-- Connectivity, authentication, privilege level, transport protocol, and source restrictions are separate parts of remote management
+- Connectivity, source authorization, transport protocol, authentication, and privilege level are separate parts of remote management

 ---